ahcode0919/simple-travis-configurations/README.md

-# simple-travis-configurations
-Repository of simple default travis configurations for common project types
+# Simple Travis-CI Build Configurations

+This is a repository of basic Travis-CI build configurations `*.yml` for simple projects.
+These are a good starting point for building a `*.yml` build configuration file for your project.